jacob-grahn/grahn.io/content/posts/2020-02-08-s3-vs-b2-static-web-hosting/index.md

 B2 does allow you to set a bucket to "public", and then provides a url where anyone can download the files.
 That's a good start, but there are three problems that stand between us and an awesome static website.
-- 1: The url B2 providers isn't exactly something that would make for a catchy website name.
+- 1: The url B2 provides isn't exactly something that would make for a catchy website name.
 - 2: Files served out of B2 don't have the right content-type headers present.
 For example, if I type in the path to an index.html file hosted on B2, it